The Amazon S3 charges on my AWS bill are unexpectedly high. What can I do to reduce my Amazon S3 costs?

 Review the cost of individual buckets

-To identify if one particular bucket is resulting in higher costs, you can activate cost allocation tags on your buckets, and then review your buckets using the AWS Cost Explorer.
+To identify which particular bucket is resulting in higher costs, activate the cost allocation tags on your buckets.
+Then, review your buckets using the AWS Cost Explorer.
+For more information about this approach, see How do I find the cost of my Amazon S3 buckets?

 Understand how your usage relates to your charges

 Your usage report records storage usage in byte-hours, and your billing report records storage usage in GB-months.
-So to understand how your storage usage relates to your storage charges, you must convert byte-hours into GB-months.
-For an example of this conversion, see Converting Usage Byte-Hours to Billed GB-Months.
+To understand how your storage usage relates to your storage charges, you must convert byte-hours into GB-months.
+For an example of this conversion, see Understanding your AWS billing and usage reports for Amazon S3.

-You can download your Amazon S3 usage report from the Billing & Cost Management Dashboard.
+You can download your Amazon S3 usage report from the Billing & Cost Management dashboard.
+Or, to obtain detailed storage and billing metrics, create an S3 Storage Lens dashboard for all the buckets in your account.